Socratica-Org/toolbox/content/demo-days.md

 ### Tips for helping someone improve their presentation:

-- Presenters have spent hundreds of hours on their projects, so to them it’s easy for them to miss obviously confusing parts or boring parts of their presentation.
+- Presenters have spent hundreds of hours on their projects, so to them it's easy for them to miss obviously confusing parts or boring parts of their presentation.
 As a neutral observer, you're in the perfect place to find these places and let them know!
 The goal is to make the presentation as engaging as possible to an audience who has never heard about their story.
 So look for parts of their presentation that make you confused or bored when they rehearse their demo for you, make sure to note this down and let them know.
 - Encourage the presenter to find a coherent narrative about their project.
 For example, a series of drawings could be presented as a story of one's journey through life, with each drawing being a stopping point.
 - As a presenter, it's easy to get attached to every paragraph and every slide.
-As an outside observer, don’t be hesitant to suggest removing the parts that are less strong in your eyes.
+As an outside observer, don't be hesitant to suggest removing the parts that are less strong in your eyes.
 Cut the fat!
 - Encourage the presenter to perform their presentation as naturally as they can, without writing and memorizing a strict script.
 If they must, encourage them to put high level bullet points of what they want to say for each slide on cue cards.
-Presenters who think they need pages and pages of flashcards often will realize they don’t!
+Presenters who think they need pages and pages of flashcards often will realize they don't!
 This is because they are presenting their own story and projects, for which they already know the ins and outs of.

 ### Past presentation demos